MeetMangrove/playbook/03-how/07-organize_a_retreat.html.md

 **The organizer**

 The retreat organizer is responsible of making the retreat a success.
-If you want to know more about our organization process?
-Learn here how we set up a perfect retreat at Mangrove: https://trello.com/b/MZTrLlOI/leading-a-retreat
+If you want to know more about our organization process, learn here how we set up a perfect retreat at Mangrove: https://trello.com/b/MZTrLlOI/leading-a-retreat

 **The guests**